Important Notice for All F-1 Status Students

 Where can I find more information?

-Specific information on the Ascension Benefits and Insurance Solutions Inc. policy that has been chosen for CCSF F-1 visa students is available online at www.4studenthealth.com/ccsf for students in the Academic Credit Program, and www.4studenthealth.com/ccsf.ccsfiep for students in the Intensive English Program (IEP).
+Specific information on the Relation Insurance policy that has been chosen for CCSF F-1 visa students is available online at www.4studenthealth.com/ccsf for students in the Academic Credit Program, and www.4studenthealth.com/ccsf.ccsfiep for students in the Intensive English Program (IEP).
 Please read the brochure carefully in order to understand which illnesses and injuries are covered and which are not; those not covered are called "exclusions".
 There are many terms, such as "exclusions" that are used when discussing insurance.

 Click here for answers to common questions (FAQ).